Invitation and Certificates

 1. Who receives Honors Day medallions?

 Each year, a unique medallion is given to those who qualify as Distinguished College Scholars.
-The medallions will be mailed to students in mid-April.
+The medallions will be presented to these students at the ceremony on April 9.

 2. Who receives Honors Day honors cords?